ProcessMaker/modeler/README.md

 # Compile the app to be distributed as an npm package
 npm run build-bundle

-# Report and fixe ESLint errors
+# Report and fix ESLint errors
 npm run lint
 ```